isomerpages/sportsg-corp/_sports-education/Sports Safety/Introduction.md

 Below is a report on the 'OVERVIEW AND RECOMMENDATIONS FOR SPORTS SAFETY IN SINGAPORE'
 done by the Sports Safety Committee.

+The Sport Safety Committee Report 2019 has since been translated into a Singapore Standard, SS681:2022 Code of Practice for Sport Safety

 #### **Committee Report**
 * [Download the 2019 Sports Safety Committee Report](/files/Sport%20Education/Sport%20Safety/2019_Sports_Safety_Committee_Report_30Oct19(4).pdf)